-As the captain of the Sabistar, I owe allegiance to Queen Rochesa of Arandir.
+As the captain of the Sabistar, I owe allegiance to Queen Tauria of Arandir.
 I have yet to meet her, but I am told her settlement is a haven for my kind, should the better people of Lantha crack down on piracy, but at a price.
 With summer fast approaching, it will be time to head to sea and plunder what we can.
-I have gathered from others I will need a woman if I even hope to step foot in Rochesa’s court.
+I have gathered from others I will need a woman if I even hope to step foot in Tauria’s court.
 There are two female sailors aboard the Sabistar, but I do not know them personally.

 I have decided to extend an offer to Jami, as I have spent much time with her since we returned to Perdu.

 I find an annoying amount of delight in having Jami aboard the Sabistar.
 She is fascinated by every aspect of sailing, and doesn’t seem to be bothered by the more gruesome aspects of piracy.
 Even more, I think she has become more enamored with the stars than me, and I am paying her one ket and four a week just to warm my bed.
 That is the same salary as any one of my riggers, and her job isn’t near so dangerous… most of the time.

 I daresay I am jealous of the heavens, but I’ve a plan.

 We will arrive in Arandir by nightfall (unless my navigator gives me the wrong headings again), and I have won back Jami’s attention, at the price of teaching her as many stars as I know.
 Many a night passed, the two of us sitting at the stern after lights out, until I could seduce her back to my cabin.
 No wonder I’ve all but forgotten about this damn journal.